DyogenIBENS/SCORPIOS/README.md

 SCORPiOs input files are:
 - A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](data/example/forest.nhx)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](data/example/genes_sp_mapping.txt))
-- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip) (see [example](link to example))
+- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip) (see [example](data/example/ali.fa.gz))
 - Gene coordinates files for each species in BED format (see [example](data/example/genes/genes.Danio.rerio.bed))
 - A species tree in Newick format, with names of ancestral species indicated at internal nodes (see [example](data/example/species_tree.nwk)).

+If starting from gene trees, SCORPiOS uses the NHX 'S' (species name) tag to build the gene-species mapping.
+Otherwise, it uses the gene-to-species mapping file.

 Detailed information on input files, formats and all parameters can be found in [config_example.yaml](config_example.yaml).